ccyip/oadt/README.md

 ## Building

 Run `make` in the top-level directory.
+By default the demos are not built.
+Run `make COQPROJECT=_CoqProject.all` to build the demos.
+Be warned that it takes a long time and a lot of memory at the moment.